kubevault/kubevault/docs/vaultserver.md

 ### Filesystem

-Contain the information to use Filesystem as backend storage in vault.
+Contain the informations to use Filesystem as backend storage in vault.
 Vault documentions about Filesystem can be found [here](https://www.vaultproject.io/docs/configuration/storage/filesystem.html).
   ```yaml
   backendStorage:
     file: